GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 5. Commit your changes.

+        $ git commit -a -m "set project ID"

 6. Push your changes to Github.

+        $ git push origin master

 7. Mirror your Github repository to a
    [Google Cloud Source Repository](https://cloud.google.com/tools/cloud-repositories/docs/cloud-repositories-hosted-repository).
 (You don't actually have to use Github.
 You can also keep the files in a local repository and push that to a Google Cloud Source Repository.)
+The Cloud Debugger reads the source code from the Cloud Source Repository rather than directly from Github.

 8. Deploy your application using [maven](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine):